vukics/cppqed/doc/tutorial.rst

 Release
 =======

-The current release of the framework is |cppqed|\ v2 Milestone 9, and it is a bugfix release.
+The current release of the framework is |cppqed|\ v2 Milestone 9, and it is a release corresponding to a new significant step in the documentation and to an upcoming paper in Computer Physics Communications.
 The development is now in beta stage with no known major bugs.
 The foreseeable steps in the development are as follows:

 Milestone 10
   will see the creation of a more general quantum-operator class of which :class:`~quantumoperator::Tridiagonal` will be only one implementation, while others can be operators with sparse and full matrices.
 They should be arbitrarily combinable with expression-template like closures taking care of the necessary internal loops.
 The expression-template mechanism will be implemented using the `Boost.Proto library <http://www.boost.org/doc/libs/1_46_1/doc/html/proto.html>`_.